Daily Communion

 Years ago, I used to take Communion at home by myself.

 I began doing this because I learned about a prophecy given to someone emphasizing the importance of taking Communion daily.
-The prophecy stressed the importance of daily Communion because of the times we were in.
+The prophecy emphasized the importance of daily Communion because of the times we live in.
 It was meant for my protection.

 This was a controversial issue in the religious circles I visited.
 I had to explain myself more than once.
 The counter-argument was that one couldn't take communion alone because it was a living sacrifice that needed to be delivered by a priest or pastor, preferably in church during mass.
-But how would I do it daily, then?
+But how would I do it on a daily basis, then?
 That was my question.
 They didn't have an answer for me.

 But I insisted.
 I asked if the need for a mass, an ordained priest, and a big production around this simple act created unnecessary roadblocks between people and God.
 After all, the scriptures made it so simple: